cobo238/Accelerator-Based-Video-Display/README.md

 #### spi_serdes.v :
 Module that performs the read and write of data of the SPI protocal.
 This module wa written by someon else.

+#### testbench.v :
+Hardcoded values from the accelerometer and vga controllers that would test interesting features in the code.
+Tested when the box is in the center and at the top boundary.
+Simulation waveform in ModelSim is used to confirm correct operation.